Plugily-Projects/plugily-projects.github.io/docs/thebridge/setup/free-maps.md

 In this section, you can download some additional maps for your server.

-Every map contains lobby room and configured arena.
+Every map contains a configured arena.

 ### Forest <a id="forest"></a>